ammanley/single_page_article_reader/README.md

+#Getting Started

+This app is a small "single-page" JS app, relying on JQuery, Bootstrap3, and Flask.
+Once the Flask server spins up, it will scrape any "article.json" file and populate the Psql database.
+The JS code relies on the Flask server for JSON data.

+The JS code was originally built to have JSON manually input, then I decided to just attach it to a Flask server - as such, I didn't go through the setup time to spin up something in React, but you can see some of the (hackey) philosophy in the JS file.

+Note the Flask app is MINIATURE - Migrations and auto-db creation are NOT setup!
+Model, controller, and routes are in the single App.py file.
+I elected to avoid needless complication and Blueprints for this, but scaling out you would want to convert all that.

+You must complete step 1 or else a Black Hole will explode!

+1. PSQL: CREATE DATABASE cybrary_dev_test, THEN CREATE TABLE (id, interger, data, json)

+2. Pip install from requirements.txt (Flask, CORS, ipython, SQLAlchemy)

+3. Run "Python App.py" in terminal, server should now be running on localhost://3000
+  - the startup script will also check for a "articles.json" file, and if found populate the database; otherwise the database will be empty, and you will be sad

+4. Simply "Open in Browser" index.js, point it at the server if needed

+5. The "/" route does nothing, its just for testing purposes - use "/articles"

+6. Once pointed at the "/articles" route, you should go directly to the home view of all articles displayed in descending format.
+Point and click from there

+#To-Do

+- Add detection of common "back" and "forward" buttons to compensate for "single-app-ness", and go back and forth accordingly (React Router would have helped here a lot...)

+- Refactor state-startup currently fetching articles in indexPopulate function

+- Clean up code, make look less like a dying horse

+- Refactor state

 # Cybrary Technical Interview
 The purpose of this is to evaluate an interviewee’s technical knowledge and understanding in a day-to-day like scenario.